hk1785/MiHC/README.md

 * Koh, H., Zhao, N. A powerful microbial group association test based on the higher criticism analysis for sparse microbial association signals. (_under revision_).

+## Troubleshooting Tips

+If you have any problems for using this R package, please report in Issues (https://github.com/hk1785/MiHC/issues) or email Hyunwook Koh (hkoh@jhu.edu).

+* Tip 1.
+Depending on your pre-installed R libraries, this R package can require you to install additional R packages such as "gh", "usethis", "cli", etc using the command: install.packages("package_name").
+* Tip 2.
+Please make sure if you have the most recent package version.

 ## Prerequites